Ericsson: International expansion

 As production grew in the late 1890s, and the Swedish market seemed to be reaching saturation, Ericsson expanded into foreign markets through a number of agents.
 The UK (Ericsson Telephones Ltd.) and Russia were early markets, where factories were later established to improve the chances of gaining local contracts and augment the output of the Swedish factory.
 In the UK, the National Telephone Company was a major customer; by 1897 sold 28% of its output in the UK.
 The Nordic countries were also Ericsson customers; they were encouraged by the growth of telephone services in Sweden.

 Other countries and colonies were exposed to Ericsson products through the influence of their parent countries.
 These included Australia and New Zealand, which by the late 1890s were Ericsson's largest non-European markets.
 Mass production techniques were now firmly established; telephones were losing some of their ornate finish and decoration.

 Despite their successes elsewhere, Ericsson did not make significant sales in the United States.
-The Bell Group, Kellogg and Automatic Electric dominated the market.
+AT&T’s Western Electric Company (via the Bell System), Kellogg and Automatic Electric dominated the market.
 Ericsson eventually sold its U.S. assets.
 Sales in Mexico led to inroads into South American countries.
 South Africa and China were also generating significant sales.
 With his company now multinational, Lars Ericsson stepped down from the company in 1901.